ABOUT

 TRIVENI

-Triveni, a GRAMMY® Award nominee in the Best New Age, Ambient, or Chant Album category, is a collaboration between Eru Matsumoto, Wouter Kellerman, and Chandrika Tandon.
+Triveni, a GRAMMY® Award-winning album in the Best New Age, Ambient, or Chant Album category, is a collaboration between Eru Matsumoto, Wouter Kellerman, and Chandrika Tandon.
 The album weaves ancient Vedic chants with melodic flute and resonant cello, creating a reflective soundscape that fosters mindfulness, self-discovery, and connection.
 This harmonious blend of Indian classical music, New Age ambiance, and global traditions appeals to a wide audience while staying deeply rooted in cultural authenticity.